PedroLunet/MarineChoice/README.md

 - As a user, I want to be able to rate recipes via stars, so that I let other users know the quality of the recipe.

 - As a user, I want to be able to view ratings, so that it's easier to choose a recipe.

+- As a user, I want to be able to search for a specific type of cuisine, so that it's easier for me to choose a meal.

+- As a guest, I want to be able to log in or register, so that I can access the app using my account.

+- As a user, I want to be able to swap between portuguese and english, so that I can choose the one that I'm most confortable with.

+- As a user, I want to be able to filter ingredients, so that I can add/remove ingredients that I do/don't want.